-Except for emergency meetings or workshops, the MTPO gives at least four (4) days' public notice of any meeting or workshop by publishing a legal notice in the Gainesville Sun on the Sunday before the Monday MTPO meeting that includes:
+Except for emergency meetings or workshops, the MTPO gives at least eleven (11) days public notice of any meeting or workshop by publishing a legal notice (or display ad) in the Alligator, Gainesville Guardian, Gainesville Sun and Gainesville Voice two Thursdays in advance of the Monday MTPO meeting that includes:

 - The date, time, and place of the event; - A brief description of the purpose of the event; and - A copy of the agenda may be obtained by calling (352) 955-2200, visiting our website at www.ncfrpc.org (click on Transportation MTPO), or by coming in person during regular business hours to 2009 NW 67th Place, Gainesville, FL.
-For accommodations for person with disabilities, please contact MTPO Staff at (352) 955-2200. - Full meeting packets are electronically displayed on the MTPO website and sent to the: - Gainesville City Clerk; - Alachua County Clerk; - Gainesville Sun; - Alachua County Library District's main library in downtown Gainesville; and - branch libraries on Tower Road and Millhopper Road.
+For accommodations for person with disabilities, please contact MTPO Staff at (352) 955-2200. - Full meeting packets are electronically displayed on the MTPO website and sent to the: - Gainesville City Clerk; - Alachua County Clerk; - Alligator and Gainesville Sun; - Alachua County Library District's main library in downtown Gainesville; and - branch libraries on Tower Road and Millhopper Road.

-In instances where a meeting or workshop is not noticed in the Gainesville Sun or an emergency meeting is scheduled, the event is publicized by placement of a meeting notice on the NCFRPC bulletin board, the City of Gainesville City Hall bulletin board (adjacent to the City Clerk's office) and the Alachua County Administration Building bulletin board (2nd floor).
+In instances where a meeting or workshop is not noticed in the Alligator, Gainesville Guardian, Gainesville Sun and Gainesville Voice or an emergency meeting is scheduled, the event is publicized by placement of a meeting notice on the NCFRPC bulletin board, the City of Gainesville City Hall bulletin board (adjacent to the City Clerk's office) and the Alachua County Administration Building bulletin board (2nd floor).

-Note: Gainesville Sun, Gainesville Guardian and Gainesville Voice display ads are written in a "reader friendly" fashion using clear, concise, and interesting language as free of technical jargon as possible.
+Note: Alligator, Gainesville Sun, Gainesville Guardian and Gainesville Voice display ads are written in a "reader friendly" fashion using clear, concise, and interesting language as free of technical jargon as possible.
 See Appendix E for an example of a display ad.